mayankshouche/DSLabFinalProject/index.md

 }
 ```

 To find the best parameters, we ran 8 experiments for each of the three subsets.
-For each subset, 5k, 10k, and 50k tweets, we identified the models that had hyperparameters with the highest AUC values and evaluated them on the same 85/15 train-test split.
+For each subset, 5k, 10k, and 50k tweets, we identified the models that had hyperparameters with the highest AUC values and evaluated them on the same 15% test data from the 85/15 train-test split.
 We found the following parameters to be the most optimal for all three:

 | **Batch size** | **Epochs** | **Learning rate** |
 | :------------: | :--------: | :---------------: |